alshedivat/al-folio/reading/minima-moralia.md

 "The only responsible option is ... to behave in private as modestly, inconspicuously and unpretentiously as required, not for reasons of good upbringing, but because of the shame that when one is in hell, there is still air to breathe."
 (6)

 "The justifiable feelings of guilt of those exempted from physical labor ought not become an excuse for rural idiocy."
 (7)

+"...so do those who are impoverished in Spirit [Geiste] march enthusiastically into the hell, which is their heaven."
+(8)